sahlenlab/HiCapTools/README.md

 - Fasta File *(STRING: OPTIONAL/REQUIRED)* :   The path to the fasta file containing the genomic sequence.
 This field is required if Digested Genome File is left empty.

 - Transcript List File *(STRING: OPTIONAL/REQUIRED)* :   The path to the file containing the list of annotated transcripts in the genome.
 It should be same file used to design probes.
-It should also be sorted by gene name(field 1).
+It should also be sorted by gene name.
 Either Transcript List file or SNV List file is required.
 Both can be used together.
-Please see [File Formats](#file-formats) section.
+The file must be in the BED detail 6+2 file format as described in the [File Formats](#file-formats) section.

 - SNV List File *(STRING: OPTIONAL/REQUIRED)* :   The path to the file containing the list of extra regions (such as SNVs or known enhancers) used.
 Either Transcript List file or SNV List file is required.
 Both files can be used together.
-The file must be in the BED format with the name additional optional field.
+The file must be in the BED detail 6+2 file format as described in the [File Formats](#file-formats) section.

 - Negative control region File *(STRING: OPTIONAL/REQUIRED)* :   The path to the Negative Control Region File in BED format from HiCapTools `ProbeDesigner`.
 This field is required if Calculate p_values is ‘Yes’ in configFile.txt.